romanolivera/slide-builder/README.md

 - `bg3.png` - Used for the last slide

 #### Content Images
+You can add content images in two ways:

+**Method 1: Interactive Upload (Recommended)**
+1. Click on the image area below each slide preview
+2. Select any image file (JPG, PNG, WebP, GIF, etc.)
+3. The image will be automatically converted to PNG and resized
+4. Images are automatically named `slide{N}.png` where N is the slide number
+5. Hover over uploaded images to see a red X button for removal

+**Method 2: Manual File Placement**
 Place your content images in the `public/` folder with the following naming convention:

 - `slide1.png` - Content image for slide 1